EHS TESTING

 Junior RS Students -- College level courses excuse you from taking the WCAS test.

-You will be excused from the Skill Center.
+You will be excused from the Skill Center on the testing days that you attend your EHS classes.

 GRADE 11 ONLY